Public sector finances, UK: August 2025

 !

 Our initial estimates of borrowing for the most recent months are prone to revisions in later months.
 This is because some tax receipts contain a degree of Office for Budget Responsibility (OBR)-based forecast data.
-Both departmental and local government spending profiles are provisional.
+Both central government and local government spending profiles are provisional.

 Our Public sector finance revisions analysis: Appendix P dataset records monthly borrowing data as at first and at subsequent publications, graphically illustrating any potential bias to our early estimates.